justus-zorn/Hazard/DOCS.md

 The UDP port to use for networking.
 Default is 34344.
 ## Config.max_players
 The maximum number of players that can be in a game at the same time.
 Default is 32.
+## Config.channels
+The number of audio channels to allocate.
+Only one sound can be played per audio channel at a time.
+Valid channel IDs are 0 to channels - 1.
+The default value is 32.

 # Callbacks
 All callback functions must be exported by the file 'main.lua' at the root of the project